gt-big-data/scrape-it-til-you-make-it/README.md

 The first line imports the Beautiful Soup framework.
 The second line create an html parsing object with the html file.

 #### 3. Useful Methods
+Beautiful Soup converts HTML tags to objects.

 ##### Tag
 Gets the tag with the name as the variable
 ```
 soup.title
 <title>Wikipedia</title>

 # or

 soup.p
 <p class="title"><b>The Dormouse's story</b></p>
 ```

 ##### Name
 Gets the name of the tag specified
 ```
 soup.title.name
 # u'title'